XRPLF/xrpl-dev-portal/content/tutorials/manage-account-settings/offline-account-setup.md

 - Install [ripple-lib](rippleapi-reference.html) and its dependencies offline.
 The Yarn package manager, for example, has [recommended instructions for offline usage](https://yarnpkg.com/blog/2016/11/24/offline-mirror/).
 - See also: [Set Up Secure Signing](set-up-secure-signing.html)

-You may want to set up custom software to facilitate the process of constructing transaction instructions on the offline machine.
+You may want to set up custom software to help construct transaction instructions on the offline machine.
 For example, your software may track what [sequence number][] to use next, or contain preset templates for certain types of transactions you expect to send.

 ### {{n.next()}}.
 Generate cryptographic keys